Courses

 POLS 857 Science and Justice

-(Political and Legal Thought-PLT) The word "science" comes from the Latin scientia which means "having knowledge".
-What is the relation between science and normative political ideals like democracy, justice, and equality?
-The topics covered in any given year will vary, but may include the ethical, legal, and social consequences of advances in the biomedical or environmental sciences.
-Winter.
+The word "science" comes from the Latin scientia which means "having knowledge".
+What is the relation between science and normative political ideals like democracy, justice and equality?
+The topics covered in any given year will vary, but may include the ethical, legal and social consequences of advances in the biomedical or environmental sciences.

-POLS 858 Colloquium in Legal and Political Thought
+POLS 858 Pol, Legal and Moral Phil Colloquium

 INTERNATIONAL POLITICS